celo-org/docs/blog/04-19-2023-how-to-build-a-computer-retail-store-using-celo-composer/how-to-build-a-computer-retail-store-using-celo-composer.md

       </div>
     </div>
   );
-}
+};

-export default ComputerCard
+export default ComputerCard;
 ```

 The functional component s responsible for rendering a single computer product card on a product listing page.
 It renders an `image` of the computer, its `name`, `store location`, `price`, and a button to `add the product to the shopping cart`.

 If the product is already in the cart, the component renders the quantity of the product in the cart, a button to increase or decrease the quantity, and a button to remove the product from the cart.
 The `quantity` and `cart functions` are obtained from the `useShoppingCart` hook.
 The component also includes a tooltip that displays the full name of the computer when hovered over.

 ![image](images/image-8.png)